Back to Blog

 How to Evaluate Agency Proposals

-An agency proposal is more than a price quote; it's a strategic document that outlines their understanding of your business and their plan for achieving your goals.
-When comparing proposals, don't just look at the bottom line. **Scrutinize the scope of work**.
+An agency proposal isn't just a price tag; it's their game plan.
+It shows you how well they understand your business and how they plan to hit your goals.
+When you're comparing proposals, don't just skip to the price.
+Dig into the scope of work.
 Is it clearly defined?
-Are the deliverables specific and measurable?
-A vague proposal is a recipe for future misunderstandings. **Assess the proposed strategy**.
-Does it demonstrate a genuine understanding of your target audience and competitive landscape?
-It should feel customized, not like a template.
-Look for a **clear timeline with milestones**.
-A good plan will break down the first 90 days into phases, from initial audits and setup to campaign launches and optimization. **Check references**.
-Don't just rely on the testimonials on their website.
-Ask to speak with one or two current clients.
-Ask them about the agency's communication, responsiveness, and, most importantly, the results they've seen.
-An agency confident in its work will gladly facilitate these conversations.
+Are the deliverables specific?
+A vague proposal is a recipe for disaster.
+Assess their proposed strategy.
+Does it show they've actually done their homework on your customers and competitors?
+It should feel like it was built for you, not copied and pasted.
+Look for a clear timeline with milestones.
+A good plan will break down the first 90 days into clear phases, from audits and setup to launching campaigns and making improvements.
+And don't forget to check references.
+Don't just read the testimonials on their site.
+Ask to speak with one or two of their current clients.
+Ask about communication, responsiveness, and most importantly, the results they've delivered.
+An agency that's proud of its work will be happy to connect you.

 Onboarding: Setting the Stage for Success

-The first 90 days with a new agency are critical for setting the foundation of a successful long-term partnership.
-A well-structured onboarding process is a sign of a professional and experienced agency.
-The process should begin with a **formal kick-off meeting** involving all key stakeholders from both sides.
-The goal is to align on objectives, KPIs, and the strategic roadmap.
-During this phase, you'll need to provide the agency with access to essential assets, such as your website backend, ad accounts, Google Analytics, and any existing brand guidelines. **Clear communication channels** should be established from day one.
-This includes setting a schedule for regular check-in calls (e.g., weekly or bi-weekly) and defining the primary points of contact.
-The agency should set clear expectations for what they will deliver in the first 30, 60, and 90 days.
-This typically includes technical audits, competitive analysis, strategic planning, campaign setup, and initial performance reporting.
-Proactive and thorough onboarding prevents future friction and ensures both teams are aligned and moving in the same direction.
+The first 90 days with a new agency are everything.
+They set the foundation for a great long-term partnership.
+A solid onboarding process is a sign of a pro agency.
+It should start with a formal kick-off meeting with all the key players from both sides to align on goals, KPIs, and the strategic plan.
+During this phase, you'll need to give the agency access to your tools—your website backend, ad accounts, Google Analytics, and brand guidelines.
+Clear communication channels should be set up from day one.
+That means a regular schedule for check-in calls (weekly or bi-weekly) and knowing who your main point of contact is.
+The agency should also be clear about what they'll deliver in the first 30, 60, and 90 days.
+This usually includes things like technical audits, competitor analysis, strategic planning, campaign setup, and the first batch of performance reports.
+A smooth onboarding process prevents headaches later and makes sure everyone is on the same page.

 Measuring and Maximizing Agency Performance

-Hiring an agency is an investment, and like any investment, it must be measured.
-Success should be defined by a clear set of **Key Performance Indicators (KPIs)** that are directly tied to your business objectives.
-For a service business focused on lead generation, these will include metrics like **leads generated, cost per qualified lead (CPQL), conversion rate, and ultimately, the marketing-influenced pipeline and revenue**.
-These metrics should be tracked in a shared dashboard and reviewed during your regular meetings.
-The relationship with your agency should be a **collaborative partnership**, not a hands-off vendor arrangement.
-Provide them with regular feedback on lead quality, share updates on your sales process, and keep them informed about business changes.
-The more data and context you give your agency, the better they can perform.
-Don't be afraid to challenge their recommendations and ask questions.
-A great agency will appreciate an engaged client and use your feedback to refine their strategy and deliver even better results over time.
+Hiring an agency is an investment, and you need to measure your return.
+Success should be defined by a clear set of Key Performance Indicators (KPIs) that tie directly to your business goals.
+For a service business that needs leads, that means tracking things like total leads generated, cost per qualified lead (CPQL), conversion rate, and ultimately, the marketing-influenced pipeline and revenue.
+These numbers should live in a shared dashboard that you review in your regular meetings.
+The relationship with your agency should be a true partnership, not a hands-off vendor deal.
+Give them regular feedback on lead quality, share updates from your sales team, and keep them in the loop on business changes.
+The more context you give your agency, the better they can do their job.
+And don't be afraid to challenge them.
+A great agency wants an engaged client and will use your feedback to fine-tune their strategy and get you even better results.